rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 ### Blocking calls

-This interface does not have any blocking calls.
+This interface is not required to have any blocking calls.
 Synchronous calls should complete within a reasonable time period.
 Any call that can fail due to the lack of response from the connected device should have a timeout period and the function should return the relevant error code.

 ### Internal Error Handling